 Sometimes, local areas have helmet laws, so it is also essential to check the laws that apply to your community before riding your bike.

 Indiana Has Some Laws Regarding Bicycle Use

 Every state has slightly different laws when it comes to biking.
 For example, some states require children to wear helmets while riding bicycles.
-While Indiana doesn’t require adults to wear helmets while biking, it requires children under 18 to wear helmets while off-roading (such as when riding four-wheelers).
+While it is not compulsory for adults to wear bicycle helmets in Indiana while biking, it requires children under 18 to wear helmets while off-roading (such as when riding four-wheelers).

 While Indiana doesn’t have helmet laws for adults, it has these regulations in place: